google-research-datasets/dstc8-schema-guided-dialogue/README.md

 *   **frames** - A list of frames, each frame containing annotations for a single service.

-Each frame consists of the following fields:
+Each frame consists of the fields listed below.
+The fields marked with * will be excluded in the test data released to the participants.

 *   **service** - The name of the service corresponding to the frame.
 The slots and intents used in the following fields are taken from the schema of this service.
-*   **slots** - A list of slot spans in the utterance, only provided for non-categorical slots.
+*   **slots*** - A list of slot spans in the utterance, only provided for non-categorical slots.
 Each slot span contains the following fields:
     *   **slot** - The name of the slot.
     *   **start** - The index of the starting character in the utterance